Plated Review 2020

 The most interesting advantage that Plated had (mentioned in almost every single review) was that they included desert!
 It seems like this was a big win.
 Personally, I eat more than my fair share of dessert—even when it’s not delivered to my door—but that’s just me.
 Plated also had more recipes to choose from each week.
 Almost all of the reviews noted that if you were looking for portion size per dollar, then Hello Fresh was the better bet (and also easier to cook).

 Excellent Canadian Meal Kit Options to Try Instead of Plated

-For the time being, Plated as not released any information on if or when they will come North.
-My opinion is that they are fighting pretty hard for market share in the American market, and trying to figure out if they can make the grocery store + meal kit marriage happen, and consequently, Canada is “small potatoes” for them right now.
+For the time being, Plated has not released any information on if or when they will come north.
+Our opinion is that they are fighting pretty hard for market share in the American market, and trying to figure out if they can make the grocery store + meal kit marriage happen.
+Consequently, Canada is “small potatoes” for them right now.

-Chefs Plate Review, Goodfood Review, and Hello Fresh Review.
-We include our exclusive promo offer codes that make cheaper than groceries to give each Canada’s best meal kits a trial period in your kitchen!
+That said, see what great Canada-wide meal kit delivery options exist by checking out our Chefs Plate Review, Goodfood Review, and Hello Fresh Review.
+We include our exclusive promo offer codes that make it cheaper than groceries to give each of Canada’s best meal kits a trial period in your kitchen!